-Non-Hodgkin lymphoma (NHL) is the seventh most commonly diagnosed cancer in both men and women in the United States.
-In 2012, it is estimated that there will be 70,130 new cases of NHL (38,160 men and 31,970 women) and 18,940 deaths from NHL.
-The disease represents approximately 4.3% of all cancer diagnoses (4.5% in males and 4% in females).
-Notably, incidence rates of NHL almost doubled between 1970 and 1990, and stabilized during the late 1990s.
+Non-Hodgkin lymphoma (NHL) is the sixth most commonly diagnosed cancer in both men and women in the United States.
+In 2015, it is estimated that there will be 71,850 new cases of NHL (39,850 men and 32,000 women) and 19,790 deaths from NHL.
+The disease represents approximately 4.3% of all cancer diagnoses (4.7% in males and 4% in females).
+Notably, incidence rates of NHL almost doubled between 1970 and 1990 but have stabilized since the late 1990s among general populations.
 Some of this increase may be artifactual, resulting from improved diagnostic techniques and access to medical care, or directly related to the development of NHL in 25- to 54-year-old men with human immunodeficiency virus (HIV) infection.
 However, additional factors must be responsible for this unexpected increase in frequency of NHL that has been observed throughout the United States.

 The overall incidence of lymphoma is higher in men than in women.
-The age-adjusted incidence rate between 2005 and 2009 was about 45% higher in males (23.8 per 100,000) than in females (16.3 per 100,000).
-Overall, NHL incidence rates remained unchanged during 2002-2011 among men and women, rates for marginal zone lymphoma and adult T-cell leukemia/lymphoma (ATLL) increased significantly in men, and to a lesser degree, in women.
+The age-adjusted incidence rate between 2007 and 2011 was about 45% higher in males (23.9 per 100,000) than in females (16.3 per 100,000).
+Although the overall NHL incidence rates remained unchanged during 2002-2011 among men and women, rates for marginal zone lymphoma and adult T-cell leukemia/lymphoma (ATLL) increased significantly in men, and to a lesser degree, in women.

-The incidence of NHL varied by race, with non-Hispanic whites (21 per 100,000 persons) at higher risk than blacks (14.3 per 100,000), Asian/Pacific Islanders (13.2 per 100,000), and Hispanics (17.3 per 100,000) during 2005-2009.
+The incidence of NHL varies by race/ethnicity, with non-Hispanic whites (20.6 per 100,000 persons) at higher risk than blacks (14.3 per 100,000), Asian/Pacific Islanders (13.4 per 100,000), and Hispanics (17.7 per 100,000) during 2007-2011.
 Most histologies, particularly low-grade small lymphocytic and follicular lymphomas, are more common in whites than in blacks.
 Only peripheral T-cell lymphoma (PTCL), mycosis fungoides, and Sézary syndrome are more common in blacks than in whites.

 NHL is most common in developed countries, with the United States having the highest rate worldwide.
 The lowest NHL rates are found in eastern and south central Asia (2 to 3 per 100,000 population).
 Certain endemic geographic factors appear to influence the development of NHL in specific areas.
 Human T-cell lymphotropic virus-1 (HTLV-1)-associated ATLL occurs more frequently where HTLV-1 is endemic, in southern Japan and the Caribbean, and it occurs sporadically in Brazil, sub-Saharan Africa, the Middle East, and the southeastern United States.
 The seroprevalence in southwest Japan is 16%, although the lifetime risk of ATLL for these persons is 2% to 6%.

 The incidence of Burkitt NHL in Africa (Nigeria and Tanzania) is 6 to 8, compared with 0.4 in the United States.
-The clinical features of Burkitt lymphoma in Africa differ from those of cases reported to the American Burkitt Lymphoma Registry.
+Further, the clinical features of Burkitt lymphoma in Africa differ from those of cases reported to the American Burkitt Lymphoma Registry.
 Etiologic endemic factors include malaria as a source of chronic B-cell antigenic stimulation and Epstein-Barr virus (EBV)-induced immortalization of B lymphocytes.
 Heavy-chain disease is a disorder of B-lymphoid cells characterized by diffuse thickening of the small intestine due to a lymphoplasmacytic infiltrate with secretion of incomplete IgA heavy chains.
 Pathologically, it is a mucosa-associated lymphoid tissue (MALT) lymphoma of the small bowel.
 This clinicopathologic entity is rarely encountered in individuals other than those of Mediterranean ethnic origin.

 Follicular lymphomas are more common in North America and Europe but are rare in the Caribbean, Africa, China, Japan, the Middle East, and Latin America.
 PTCLs are more common in Europe and China than in North America.
 They represent about 4% of lymphomas in the United States.